mitre/fieldmanual/sphinx-docs/Plugin-library.md

 When this plugin has been loaded, CALDERA will start the HAProxy service on the machine and serve CALDERA on all interfaces on port 8443, in addition to the normal http://[YOUR_IP]:8888 (based on the value of the `host` value in the CALDERA settings).

 Plugins and agents will not automatically update to the service at https://[YOUR_IP]:8443.
 All agents will need to be redeployed using the HTTPS address to use the secure protocol.
 The address will not automatically populate in the agent deployment menu.
-If a self-signed certificate is used, deploying agents may require additional commands to disable SSL certificate checks.
+If a self-signed certificate is used, deploying agents may require additional commands to disable SSL certificate checks (such as using the `--insecure` flag to bypass SSL certificate checks in the initial `curl` request when downloading the new agents).

 **Warning:** This plugin uses a default self-signed ssl certificate and key which should be replaced.
 In order to use this plugin securely, you need to generate your own certificate.
 The directions below show how to generate a new self-signed certificate.
 If you are unable to connect to CALDERA using the self-signed certificate, verify that your system trusts the certificate.